Rainforest Foundation US: Collective Land Rights in the Darién Gap (Panama)

+Recognition of the Naso Tjër Di Comarca (Panama)

+In the mid-2010s, Rainforest Foundation US began working with the Naso people (one of only two Indigenous peoples in Panama with no legal rights to their ancestral lands) by supporting territorial mapping and monitoring efforts, strengthening leadership communication and advocacy skills, and coordinating with international partners such as the Land Rights Now coalition and Oxfam.

+In 2020, after decades of efforts by the Naso people to obtain legal recognition of their territory, Panama’s Supreme Court of Justice granted them title to approximately 160,000 hectares of ancestral land, formally establishing the Naso Tjër Di Comarca.

+Facilitating Access to Climate Funds (Central America and Mexico)

+To address ongoing inequities in climate finance, Rainforest Foundation US contributed to the early development of the Mesoamerican Territorial Fund, a regional financing mechanism created by the Mesoamerican Alliance of Peoples and Forests (AMPB).
+The fund is designed to channel resources directly to Indigenous and local communities across Mexico and Central America.

 Funding

 Rainforest Foundation US is a 501(c)(3) non-profit organization.
 In 2024, around half of its funding came from grants from foundations and other non-profit organizations.
 Its second major source of funding was individual donations.
 The organization emphasises that a significant portion of funds goes directly into programs supporting indigenous partners.

 Criticism

 Since 2008, Rainforest Foundation US has received four stars out of four from Charity Navigator, with an efficiency score of 38.93 out of 40.
 However, from 2002 to 2004 the organization was given zero stars, primarily because only 43–60% of funds during those years were spent on programs on the ground.